-The thick blue line in the left panel of Fig. 3.13 shows the current ATLAS limit on $\sigma(pp \to \text{Scalar} \to hh \to b\bar{b}b\bar{b})$ using 27.5-36.1 fb-1 of pp data at 13 TeV [150].
+The thick blue line in the left panel of Fig. 41 shows the current ATLAS limit on $\sigma(pp \to \text{Scalar} \to hh \to b\bar{b}b\bar{b})$ using 27.5-36.1 fb-1 of pp data at 13 TeV [144].
 This search already excludes new parameter space in the GM model for m_H between about 300 GeV and 1 TeV that is not otherwise constrained by previous searches.
 The model therefore serves as a useful benchmark for interpreting $H \to hh$ searches that will be performed using the full LHC Run 2 dataset.

-3.5 New Particles in the Loop

-S. Dawson, I. M. Lewis
+3.5.
+New particles in the loop S. Dawson, I. M. Lewis

-BSM physics can contribute to di-Higgs production through new colored scalars [181,309-313] or fermonic [314-321] particles contributing to the loop amplitudes.
-If new particles get their masses from a different source than the Higgs, the contributions to single and double Higgs production can be different [316].
-These new particles can then significantly change the rates as well as the kinematic distributions in double production and keep single Higgs production close to the SM prediction [182, 310, 322].
+BSM physics can contribute to di-Higgs production through new coloured scalars [178,306-310] or fermionic [311-318] particles contributing to the loop amplitudes.
+If new particles get their masses from a different source than the Higgs, the contributions to single and double Higgs production can be different [313].
+These new particles can then significantly change the rates as well as the kinematic distributions in double production and keep single Higgs production close to the SM prediction [179,307,319].